jploch/PageGridBlocks/README.md

 "site/templates/blocks" folder.

 ### Try PAGEGRID for free
-PAGEGRID is not free software.
+The PAGEGRID Module is not free software.
 However, you can try PAGEGRID and the site profile on your local machine or on a test server as long as you need to make sure it is the right tool for your next project. … and when you’re convinced, [buy your license](https://page-grid.com/buy).

+You can use this PageGridBlocks Module for free.

 ## Requirements
 - Process Wire 3.0.210 or greater